0xarthurxyz/javascript-cheatsheet/README.md

 | `npm version minor`               | Bump the minor package version by 1 (1.2.3 → 1.3.0)       |
 | `npm version patch`               | Bump the patch package version by 1 (1.2.3 → 1.2.4)       |

+`-D` flag is a shorthand for `--save-dev` that saves the package as a dev-dependency.

 `--save` is the default as of npm@5.
 Previously, using `npm install` without `--save` doesn't update package.json.